marcmajcher/sumo-example/README.md

 That seems like a lot!
 So, let's focus on setting up our first route, GET /sumo, which will return our list of wrestlers.
 We haven't set up a database yet, so we'll just set up a dummy object for that.

+I like to create modules to manage data for all of my resources (or "nouns" in your RESTful routes), so I'll put those in a models directory, starting with the Wrestler class.
+This way, we can have it return fake data until we get a database connection set up, and change it to work with the db later, and not change the way it interfaces with the rest of the app.

+To start, I'm just going to have the wrestler module export one list() method.
+Since we'll be getting stuff back from knex later, I'm going to make that return a promise, so it'll behave the same.
+I'll import our wrestler data as a list of objects, since that's what knex will return later, too, hopefully.

+Okay, let's write the route!
+Since it'll be the first route on our wrestler resource, I'll create a new route in /routes/wrestlers.js, and use that to handle all of our /wrestler requests.
+In that file, I set up a new express Router for our route, and export it.
+In that route, I'll add a .get handler for our base wrestler route at /, and just have it return a string to see that it's working.

+One I know that /wrestler is returning something, anything, I can hook the rest of it up.
+First, we'll link it from our sweet sumo wrestler icon on the front page.
+Then I'll require the wrestler model file in our route, and have it grab our sample data and just return that.
+Does it work?
+Yeah!